University of the People review and FAQ

-University of the People: the biggest diploma mill in the world
+What is the University of the People: the ultimate FAQ on the UoPeople, the biggest diploma mill in the world

 Just like any diploma mill, University of the People has no professors, no real instructors, no video courses and no original study material.
 The most frequently recommended sources are Wikipedia pages that may contain mistakes, or PDF files downloaded from various colleges' websites without asking permission from the authors and/or the owners.
 Those PDF files could also have mistakes or even be technically corrupt, but UoPeople doesn't care.

 We logged on to the "platform" and recorded a video.
-This is what you find in the members-only area of uopeople.edu: basically a few broken PDFs downloaded from random websites, an underpaid "volunteer instructor", some cheating "students", and some non-English-speaking African boys who are supposed to assess your "essays" in English through the highly controversial UoPeople's "peer-assessment" mechanism.
+This is what you find in the members-only area of uopeople.edu: basically a few broken PDFs downloaded from random websites, an underpaid "volunteer instructor", some cheating students, some unidentified weirdos and some non-English-speaking African boys who are supposed to assess your homework in English through the highly controversial UoPeople's peer-assessment mechanism.
 Enjoy!

 Fake names of professors